bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

     with CDF of :math:`F(x) = 1 - e^{-\lambda x}` for :math:`x \geq 0`.
     The inverse is defined by :math:`x = F^{-1}(u) = -\frac{1}{\lambda}\log(1-y)`.
-    Thus, we can sample from an exponential distribution just by iteratively sampling evaluating this expression with a uniform randomly distributed number.
+    Thus, we can sample from an exponential distribution just by iteratively evaluating this expression with a uniform randomly distributed number.

     .. figure:: /images/Inverse_transformation_method_for_exponential_distribution.jpg
       :height: 300px